 Transactional issues of special relevance to medicines and medical devices in the Danish life sciences sector are not considerably different from those in other European jurisdictions.
 The issues of particular relevance relate to intellectual property rights and permits and licences and certificates required for operations to remain valid after a transaction.
 This may include manufacturing authorisations, licences for the wholesale of pharmaceuticals and licences for the handling, import or wholesale of substances such as narcotics and marketing authorisations.

-From October 2020 the Danish Medicines Council (DMC)98 will apply the quality-adjusted life-year (QALY) method when assessing whether new hospital medicines shall be recommended as standard treatment.
+In future, the Danish Medicines Council (DMC)99 will apply the quality-adjusted life-year (QALY) method when assessing whether new hospital medicines shall be recommended as standard treatment.
 The main purpose of the QALY method is to ensure better transparency in the decisions of the DMC.
 However, the QALY method will not stand alone as the DMC will continue to apply the seven principles for prioritising of hospital medicine as decided by the Danish Parliament.
 In addition, the severity of a disease can also be included as a parameter in its decision-making.
 With the introduction of the QALY method, the review time will increase to 16 weeks instead of 12 weeks.

-The Danish Regions propose to introduce a new 'Treatment Council'.
+The Danish Regions will introduce a new 'Treatment Council'.
 The purpose is to assess whether the price on different treatments and technologies measures up to the effect for the patients.
-The Treatment Council will have 14 members including patient representatives, health finance managers and representatives from the hospitals, the Danish Medical Society and the Danish Society of Nurses.
-The purpose is to identify new technological solutions from business and industry which can be extended to the entire healthcare system.
-The Danish Regions' proposal is in consultation until 29 January 2020.
-After the consultation, the board of the Danish Regions will decide on a final model in March 2020.
-The plan is that the new Treatment Council can start at the beginning of 2021.
+The members of the Treatment Council will include patient representatives, health finance managers and representatives from the hospitals, the Danish Medical Society and the Danish Society of Nurses.
+The purpose is to identify new technological solutions from business and industry, which can be extended to the entire healthcare system.
+The intention is to conduct 15–25 evaluation annually.
+The Council may also conduct analysis of basic questions regarding treatment regimes and how to organise better treatments.
+The new Treatment Council will start up in the early part of 2021.

 1 Karin Absalonsen is a partner at Nyborg & Rørdam Law Firm P/S.